varnish/Varnish-Book/varnish_sysadmin.rst

         supply extra headers with -H "Header: value", which can be used multiple times.

         You may also be familiar with firebug, an add-on for Firefox used for web development and related affairs.
 This too can show you the response headers.

-        One thing you will discover soon is that web browsers tend to have their own cache which you may not immediately be able to tell if you're using or not, so always double-check with GET or HEAD if you are in doubt if what you're seeing is coming from Varnish or is part of your browser cache.
+        Web browsers have their own cache which you may not immediately be able to tell if you're using or not.
+It's often helpful to double-check with GET or HEAD if you are in doubt if what you're seeing is coming from Varnish or is part of your browser cache.

 Defining a backend in VCL
 -------------------------